Energy and the Water Nexus

 While we do not often think about how much water we use when we turn on our lights, use our hair dryer, or turn on our computers, water is essential for the energy that we consume every day.
 Specifically, water is used for extraction and refinement of primary energy sources (e.g. natural gas), and in many different forms of electricity generation5.

 The energy sector is the second largest user of water in the province, behind food production, and accounts for about 25% of total water withdrawals in Alberta2.
-Depending on the operation, a large percentage of the water withdrawn is either reused or returned to the environment.
-This presentation offers more information on our water resources.
+Depending on the operation, a large percentage of the water withdrawn is either reused or returned to the environment. document This presentation (91.79 MB) offers more information on our water resources.

 Despite this, energy demand can be expected to increase as the population and economy grow over time, placing more pressure on our shared water supply.
 Fortunately, there are options for individuals, industry, and government to reduce energy and water use (see below for examples).